aniketp/homepage/_posts/2017-3-15-LinuxBlog.md

 And who doesn't love Terminal, No I'm not talking about the hacker feel that it gives you (surely that's a cool thing too), but everything is so much better once you get a feel of various commands.
 Wanna install an app?
 Cool, do it from the terminal.
 Wanna compile your code?
 You have the terminal.
 Wanna launch an IDE?
 Fire up terminal.

->Its been two months since I installed Linux.
-And I would admit, initial learning curve for Linux is pretty steep, but you need patience and need to keep using it, cause its >benefits are indispensable and its fruits are sweet :)
+>It's been two months since I installed Linux.
+And I would admit, initial learning curve for Linux is pretty steep, but you need patience and need to keep using it, cause its benefits are indispensable and its fruits are sweet :)

 ### Triple Booting!!!
 After getting well accustomed to the environment of Linux and after many rounds of installing/uninstalling Ubuntu, I thought of going a step forward, installing another distro of linux alongside Ubuntu and Windows 10.
 However , I was reluctant to do so as the procedure seemed a bit nasty.
 And I was afraid if I mess up anything that could potentially destroy my laptop.
 But I had the guidance of my seniors, with their help, I finally installed *Linux Mint 18.1 'Serena'* as an alternative to Ubuntu.